 Having $1 million in your 401k or IRA is a major achievement, one not everyone reaches and that plenty more spend a lifetime working towards.
 There are, however, more ways to achieve a $1 million net worth than simply saving.

 Depending on where you live, you could be hampered — or bolstered — in your quest to build your nest egg up to six figures, based on the results of a new study by GOBankingRates.
-Balancing factors ranging from cost of living and income tax rates to the average interest return on a savings account, the study helps you understand if the state you call home is helping or hurting you reach your retirement goals.
+Balancing factors ranging from cost of living and income tax rates to the average interest return on a savings account, the study helps you understand if the state you call home is hurting or helping you reach your retirement goals.

 There’s no state in America where you’ll have a harder time reaching that second comma in your retirement account than the Green Mountain State.
 Living there, you’ll get hit with high property taxes and one of the lowest average interest rates on a savings account.
 That’s why it shouldn’t be too surprising that Vermont is one of the states with the poorest retirees.